bhalim1994/employee-database/README.md

 # How to run

-1) Download and run the repository in NetBeans IDE.
+1) Download and open the repository in NetBeans IDE.

 2) Install the Java to MySQL connector [here](https://dev.mysql.com/doc/relnotes/connector-j/5.1/en/news-5-1-47.html).